Hillary Clinton To Launch A Liberal TV Show In Political Comeback? Insider Claims She Wants To Run For President In 2020 [Report]

 Hillary Clinton has kept a low profile since suffering a crushing defeat in the 2016 election against President Donald Trump.
-She’s offered very little the way of what her next move is, but it hasn’t slowed down speculations any.
-Now it’s purported that the former Democratic presidential nominee is carefully plotting a return to the political canvas.
+She’s offered very little in the way of what her next move is, but it hasn’t slowed down speculation any.
+Now it’s purported that the former Democratic presidential nominee is carefully plotting a return to the political arena.

 New York Times bestselling author, Edward Klein, blogged about information he received from an insider who said Hillary Clinton plans to launch her own liberal TV show and map out a political comeback.
 The post was picked up by Daily Mail, which has already reported that Clinton is aiming to return to public life.